angel-badillo-hernandez/ProgTechPresentation/README.md

     D[C.size]

     # Calculate each distance from each vertex to O, then put into D.
-    # Then, calculate each edge length of the convex hull and add to P
+    # Then, calculate each edge length of the convex hull and add to P.
+    # NOTE: It is assumed that the points are ordered in such a manner that
+    # you would be looping over them in a clock-wise / counterclock-wise manner,
+    # so each edge would be computed correctly.
     for i = 0:1:C.size-1
         D[i] = distance(C[i], origin)
         P += distance(C[i+1 % C.size], C[i])